-Performance issues are issues that impact the performance of the code on execution by slowing it down.
-Considerable performance gains can be obtained when appropriate functions and directives are used.
+Performance issues are issues that impact the performance of code being executed by slowing it down.
+Considerable performance gains can be obtained when the appropriate functions and directives are used.

 # Examples of performance issues

-Using key in list to iterate through a list can potentially take n iterations to complete, where n is the number of items in the list.
+Checking for membership of a key in a list can potentially take n iterations to complete, where n is the number of items in the list.
 If possible, change the list to a set or dictionary instead, because Python can search for items in a set or dictionary by attempting to directly access them without iterations, which is much more efficient.

 l = [1, 2, 3, 4] # iterates over three elements in the list if 3 in l: print("The number 3 is in the list.") else: print("The number 3 is NOT in the list.")